TheColetrain/thecoletrain.github.io/_posts/2025-04-04-Cheese Pizza is bad.md

 ---
-title:  "Cheese Pizza Is What’s Wrong With the World"
+title:  "Cheese Pizza Is What’s Wrong With the World Today"
 description: Why cheese pizza is a bad choice—and why we need to stop serving it.
 It shouldn’t even be called pizza.
 date: 2025-04-04 10:03:00 CST
 layout: post